HydraDragonAntivirus/Sanctum/readme.md

 2) Nightly.
 3) Windows Driver Kit & Developer Console (as admin for building the driver).
 4) Cargo make and LLVM tools, see [Microsoft's build instructions](https://github.com/microsoft/windows-drivers-rs?tab=readme-ov-file#build-requirements) for installing these.
+5) Tauri build tools, [see the documentation](https://v2.tauri.app/reference/cli/) for official instructions.

 ## Deployment instructions